Music - General (MUSX)

 An active and scholarly exploration of the Alexander Technique.
 Participants will discover how their habits of movement are interfering with their overall coordination.
 The purpose of this course is to unlock creativity, discover freedom and ease in performance, reduce stress and tension throughout the body, and prevent performance related injuries.

-MUSX 330 Continuing Studies in the Alexander Technique (1 credit, max arranged)
+MUSX 3300 Continuing Studies in the Alexander Technique (1 credit, max 99)

-Joint-listed MUSX 530.
-Continuation of study of the Alexander Technique for musicians, actors and dancers.
+Continuation of study of the Alexander Technique for musicians, actors, and dancers.

-This course corresponds with the Co-Op and offers the students time to meet together digitally to share, discuss, and troubleshoot concerns as they arise during their Co-Op.
+This course corresponds with the co-op and offers the students time to meet together digitally to share, discuss, and troubleshoot concerns as they arise during their co-op.
+Typically Offered: Fall and Spring.

 Credit arranged